cmap/psp/README.md

   5. We will now create an environment with conda that will allow us to use PSP.
 Type the following in your Terminal:

       ```
-      conda create --name psp_env python=2 scipy pandas matplotlib h5py
+      conda create --name psp_env --channel bioconda python=2 pandas scipy cmapPy h5py
       ```

-      'psp_env' will be the name of your conda environment, and the things after it are the packages that you want that environment to contain.
-Note that we are using python2, rather than python3.
-Click 'yes' through the various installation steps.
+      'psp_env' will be the name of your conda environment, and the things after it are the packages that our environment will contain.
+Note that we are using python2, not python3.
+We also have to specify that we should also look in the `bioconda` channel in order to find the [cmapPy](https://github.com/cmap/cmappy "cmapPy Github") package (tools for interacting with .gct and .gctx files) You'll have to type 'yes' to proceed through the installation.

+  6. OPTIONAL: There are additional dependencies that you will need in order to use the tasseography scripts (i.e. showing connections as graphs):

+      ```
+      conda install --channel conda-forge python-igraph matplotlib
+      ```

+      igraph is a package for manipulating graphs, and you'll need matplotlib to produce output figures.

-  6. To activate your environment, type `source activate psp_env`, or if you are on a Windows computer, `activate psp_env`.
+  7. To activate your environment, type `source activate psp_env`, or if you are on a Windows computer, `activate psp_env`.
 You should now see `[psp_env]` or `(psp_env)` prepended to the start of your command prompt.
 For example:

       ```
       (psp_env) /Users/lev/code/proteomics-signature-pipeline $
       ```

-  7. We will now run a script to make our environment aware of the contents of the PSP repository that we cloned.
+  8. We will now run a script to make our environment aware of the contents of the PSP repository that we cloned.
 Move to the top directory of your cloned repository (e.g. `/Users/lev/code/proteomics-signature-pipeline`), and then type:

       ```
       python setup_psp.py develop
       ```

-  8. This repository is dependent on another repository ([l1ktools](https://github.com/cmap/l1ktools "l1ktools")) for the code that parses and writes gct and gctx files.
-So you must also clone l1ktools onto your computer (like step 1).
-For example, I cloned l1ktools into `/Users/lev/code/l1ktools`.

-  9. We will now a run a script to make our environment aware of files that we need.
-(You may need to checkout a different branch first; try `git checkout develop`.)
-Move to the `python` directory and run another setup script by typing the following:

-      ```
-      cd /Users/lev/code/l1ktools/python/
-      python setup.py develop
-      ```

-  10. That's it!
+  9. That's it!
 To make sure that everything has been set up correctly, navigate to the `broadinstitute_psp` directory of PSP and try executing one of the Python test scripts:

       ```
       cd /Users/lev/code/proteomics-signature-pipeline/broadinstitute_psp/